tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 an appropriate cipher suite from the list of suites offered by the server.
-If the client is unable to select an appropriate group or suite it SHOULD ignore that ESNIKeys value and MAY attempt to use another value provided by the server (recall that servers might provide multiple ESNIKeys in response to a ESNI TXT query).
+If the client is unable to select an appropriate group or suite it SHOULD ignore that ESNIKeys value and MAY attempt to use another value provided by the server.
+(Recall that servers might provide multiple ESNIKeys in response to a ESNI record query.)
 The client MUST NOT send encrypted SNI using groups or cipher suites not advertised by the server.

 When offering an encrypted SNI, the client MUST NOT offer to resume any non-ESNI